nwtime/lptpmgmtwww/content/en/documentation/readme.md

   * Management TLVs in `proc.h` - Structures that hold a PTP Management TLV data
   * Signalling TLVs in `sig.h` - Structures that hold a PTP Signalling TLV data
   * Library version in `ver.h`
-  * Managment TLVs `mngIds.h` - Enumerator for PTP Management TLVs
+  * Management TLVs `mngIds.h` - Enumerator for PTP Management TLVs
-  * PTP managment types `types.h` - Enumerators and structure to use with PTP Management messages
+  * PTP management types `types.h` - Enumerators and structure to use with PTP Management messages
   * Dispatcher and builder in `msgCall.h` - Classes which provide call-backs for specific Management TLVs
   * Dispatcher and builder base in `callDef.h` - Provide all call-backs which may be impleamented
   * Time convertion in `timeCvrt.h` - Constants to convert time to different units.